CORRECTED-Ex-NBA player Rodman says he will visit North Korea as private citizen

 (Removes incorrect reference to Rodman statement on U.S. citizens detained in North Korea)

-BEIJING, June 13 Former National Basketball Association star Dennis Rodman said on Tuesday he was about to visit North Korea as a private citizen.
+BEIJING, June 13 (Reuters) - Former National Basketball Association star Dennis Rodman said on Tuesday he was about to visit North Korea as a private citizen.

 Rodman met North Korean leader Kim Jong Un on previous trips to Pyongyang.